 McKinsey & Company, a global business consultancy, published a report arguing that income statements from companies that use GAAP reporting are hard to interpret.
 In fact, McKinsey noted that many companies already have reported some earnings differently in an effort to provide more clarity to investors.

-- It aims to produce relevant, comparable, verifiable, and comprehensible financial information.
+- GAAP aims to produce relevant, comparable, verifiable, and comprehensible financial information.

 - Investors can use financial statements prepared in accordance with GAAP to better assess the financial positions of different companies.

-- Non-GAAP financial reporting is on the rise, though a combined method of GAAP and non-GAAP reporting is considered by some experts to provide the most value.
+- Non-GAAP financial reporting is on the rise, although a combined method of GAAP and non-GAAP reporting is considered by some experts to provide the most value.